mariadb-developers/java-quickstart/jdbc/mariadb-pool/README.md

 MariaDB JDBC driver (Connector/J) includes a connection pool ready to use.

 To use a connection pool, just change the type of `DataSource` instanciated in the `Service` constructor from `MariaDbDataSource` to `MariaDbPoolDataSource`.
-Compila and run the app again and see how it can now handle all the requests without errors.
+Compile and run the app again and see how it can now handle all the requests without errors.